Tuya-Community/tuya-ray-materials/template/SweepRobotTemplate/README.md

   This plugin supports real connections to real sweeper devices and can also simulate data reporting by itself.

-- The IndoorMap.Dynamic component cannot be debugged with the Sweeper Debug Assistant.
+- The RjsMap component cannot be debugged with the Sweeper Debug Assistant.
 Real device debugging is required.
 - If you are a new customer, please contact Tuya's project manager to obtain the protocol documentation for the sweeper.

 ## 4. Capability Dependencies